nopara73/BitcoinLifeImprovementProposal/README.md

 7. **Don't tell anyone how much Bitcoin you have.**

 8. **Don't ever expose how you value money.** For example: "I took my girlfriend out yesterday for her birthday and paid $50."
 "Lol, mate $50 is nothing."
-You may say this, but criminals and tax authorities only hear: "I want to be your next target."
+You may say this, but criminals, including back hat hackers and tax authorities only hear this: "I want to be your next target."